 Mother Nature provides beauty all over the world in many colors, although most people, thinking about things in nature, tend to visualize browns and greens.
 Thanks, Mother Nature, for the blues!

 We often run across photos of animals we would like to see out in the wild, and lemurs are some of our favorites.
 They are endemic to Madagascar, a small island off the coast of Africa.

 The portia spider is an intelligent jumping spider that feeds on other spiders and insects.
 Species of this spider with a legendary predatory reputation are found in many countries across the world.

 This article highlights some success stories of various members of indigenous tribes who lived unspeakable lives when they were young, but have excelled in various fields despite the obstacles.

 There's a lot to know about chipmunks—the cute little animals that people love to watch and photograph, but hate when they start digging up a garden or burrowing holes near a house's foundation.

 Napoleon was a French statesman, self-crowned emperor, and one of most significant people in world history.
 He was a highly successful military leader during the French Revolutionary Wars.

 This article deals only with the outer beauty of women in the 21st century when they were at their most beautiful.
 These women are probably as beautiful today as they were in years gone by.

 Burdock plants are edible and some recent studies show that they contain phenolic acids, quercetin and luteolin - all considered to be powerful antioxidants.
 You could be growing your own!

-Firefighters deserve to be honored and fires need to be respected at all times.
-One retired firefighter, Mark Chavez, chose to honor both at the site of a large fire by creating chainsaw sculptures.
+Firefighters deserve to be honored, and fires need to be respected at all times.
+One retired firefighter, Mark Chavez, chose to honor both at the site of a large fire by creating a series of chainsaw sculptures.